ysabri/GitDrive/docs/index.rst

             soft and mixed resets.
 Hard resets are not possible.

     **17.Rev-parse:**
-        There are two actions from the rev-parse command.
+        There are two functions from the rev-parse command.

+        1) *getTopLevelWorkingDirectory(path: string)*:
-        The first is a getter of the top level path of a repository.
+        A getter for the top level path of a repository.
 Given a path, the function will return the top level absolute path of that git repository or null if it isn't a git repository.

+        2) *isGitRepository(path: string)*:
-        The second verifies wether the path is a root of a git repository.
+        Verifies whether the path is a root of a git repository.
 Given a path, the function will use the one above to return whether the path is the root path in a repository or it isn't.
 This is used to determine whether we can start a repository at a path or not, because if its already a repository we cannot.
 The fact that we